 Your health also has a lot to do with this.
 That is why certain conditions can have a negative impact on your testosterone, whether by affecting the production of the hormone that triggers the testes to produce testosterone or affecting the testes directly.
 Some of these conditions include obesity, hemochromatosis, cirrhosis, diabetes, chronic kidney failure, and HIV.

 There are also types of medications that cause a drop in your testosterone level.
 Opiates used for pain medication, for example, can affect the production of testosterone if used for over longer periods of time.
 Corticosteroids used to treat asthma, back and neck pain, and chronic inflammatory conditions also affect testosterone levels.
 Finally, cancer treatments that use chemotherapeutic agents may affect the production of this hormone.

 Trauma may also cause low testosterone.
 Physical trauma due to serious impact or surgery may affect either the testes themselves or the Leydig cells that produce the hormone when stimulated.
 Mumps may also destroy those cells, which may also result in low testosterone counts.
 Removing testicles (e.g. due to testicular cancer) or head trauma may also affect testosterone production.

 Aside from those, there are a host of other causes that may result in low testosterone, such as genetic deficiencies, chemical toxins, and a tumour of the hypothalamus or pituitary gland.

 Because of this, it is important that you seek proper medical advice when you suspect a case of low testosterone so that you may receive the suitable treatment for your condition.
-Here at Low T Clinic, you can trust that our medical professionals will examine your condition thoroughly and provide you with the care and treatment you deserve.
+Here at Low T Clinic, you can trust that the medical professionals will examine your condition thoroughly and provide you with the care and treatment you deserve.